growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration/custom-bot-with-proxy-settings.md

    - `im:history`
    - `mpim:history`

-The scope setting is complete if following is displayed.
+The scope setting is complete if the following is displayed.
 ![slack-bot-scope-selected](/assets/images/slack-bot-scope-selected.png)

 ## Request URL settings